Nithyanandangit/Nithyanandangit/README.md

 </h2>

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hi 👋, I'm K Nithyanandan Hope you Find Me..</h1>

 ###

-<p align="left">I'm K Nithyanandan... and I'm a FullStack Developer and i'm interested in learning new technologies and Working on Robotics .., from Bangalore</p>
+<p align="left">I'm a FullStack Developer, interested in learning new technologies and Working on Robotics.
+I'm a passionate Computer Science Engineering student from Bangalore, India, dedicated to creating innovative solutions and continuously expanding knowledge in the field of technology.</p>

 ###